Last updated: 28 July 2017

-A determination is a legally binding ruling made by the Ministry of Business, Innovation and Employment (MBIE) about matters of doubt or dispute to do with building work.
-They are not for civil disputes or disputes about workmanship.
-Most determinations are applied for by building owners, but councils and other people can sometimes apply.
+Determinations are legally binding decisions made by the Ministry of Business, Innovation and Employment (MBIE).
+They are for matters of doubt or dispute to do with building work outlined in the Building Act and the Building Code.
+They are not for disputes about workmanship.
+Most determinations are applied for by building owners, but councils and certain other people can also apply.

 You may have already asked MBIE for an opinion or advice about the same question.
 A determination is different because MBIE takes a detailed look at the specific matter and makes a legally binding decision.
 The law that covers determinations is set out in the Building Act 2004 (sections 176-190).